Warns/devops-challenge/README.md

 ## Mert Alnuaimi - Solution

-The repository is made into a fully working Terraform deployment with the application running live on AWS at:<br>https://go.app.faceit.challenge-task.link/health
+The repository is converted into a scalable, zone-redundant, and fault-tolerant Terraform deployment, leveraging AWS's 3-tier, multi-AZ architecture with autoscaling and metrics monitoring.
+Access the live application on AWS at: <br>https://go.app.faceit.challenge-task.link/health.

 ### FACEIT Infra Diagram
 ![faceit-infra-diagram](diagrams/faceit_infra.png)